wildfly/quickstart/CONTRIBUTING.md

 2. The package must be *org.jboss.as.quickstarts*

 3. The quickstart project or folder name should match the quickstart name.
+Each sample project should have a unique name, allowing easy identification by users and developers.

 4. The project must follow the structure used by existing quickstarts such as [numberguess](https://github.com/jboss-jdf/jboss-as-quickstart/tree/master/numberguess).
 A good starting point would be to copy the  `numberguess` project.